Hunter Biden pleads not guilty to federal gun charges

 The most serious charges carry up to 10 years in prison and up to $250,000 in fines.

-It’s a sharp turnaround from a plea deal that would have had Biden entering a diversion program on the matter and comes as prosecutors mull whether to file charges on the tax crimes also initially covered by the deal.
+It’s a sharp turnaround from a scrapped plea deal that would have had Biden entering a diversion program on the matter, and prosecutors continue to mull whether to file charges on the tax crimes also initially covered by the deal.

+Biden’s attorney, Abbe Lowell, said during the arraignment that he planned to file a motion to dismiss the charges, challenging the constitutionality of a law that blocks drug users from owning guns.
+It’s a provision he says violates the Second Amendment.

+He said he will also move to dismiss the charges, arguing that the initial plea deal would have provided immunity on them.

-The criminal case gets underway as GOP lawmakers accelerate their probe into President Biden, holding last week their first hearing into an impeachment inquiry.
+The criminal case gets underway as GOP lawmakers accelerate their probe into President Biden, having held their first hearing into an impeachment inquiry last week.

 The effort got off to a rocky start, with several GOP-invited witnesses saying there was not presently enough evidence to impeach the president, as they could not connect any of his actions to his son’s business dealings, despite claims of influence peddling.